Real-Serious-Games/C-Sharp-Promise/README.md

 `Promise` is very similar to `Promise<T>` and implements the similar interfaces: `IPromise` and `IPendingPromise`.

-`Promise<T>` functions that affect the resulting value, such as `Transform`, have no relevance for the non-value promise and have been removed.
+`Promise<T>` functions that affect the resulting value have no relevance for the non-value promise and have been removed.

 As an example consider the chaining of animation and sound effects as we often need to do in *game development*: